timothyhull/breadpool-self-eval/docs/index.md

         === "My Strengths :material-cursor-default-click:"

-            I take the ALTR role very seriously and seek opportunities to serve as an ALTR.
-You can expect me to volunteer to serve as an ALTR with enthusiasm, engagement, and a focus on helping my officiating peers excel.
-As an ALTR, you can expect me to consistently exhibit and excel at:
+            - Seeking opportunities to enthusiastically serve in the ALTR role with a focus on helping my officiating peers excel.
             - Preparing myself physically before a game such that I could be activated at any moment of need, and maintaining that physical readiness throughout a game.
             - Maintaining situational awareness of game action so I am ready to enter a game or provide relevant feedback at any moment.
             - Readiness for activation to any position.